Supporting your child

 Have they picked the right degree subject?

-One of the advantages of university in comparison to school is that you can focus on one subject that you care about.
+One of the advantages of university in comparison to school or college is that you can focus on one subject that you care about.
 Most students choose a degree that they believe they'll enjoy, but no matter how much time your child spends choosing their subject, it can change once they arrive and start studying.

 Picking a degree can feels like a big decision so your child might think that they can only choose once, but this isn't always the case.
 Most universities support students who want to change their degree subjects in the first few weeks of term.
 Changing degrees means your child will need to catch up on any work they've missed so far, but it's better to change courses at the start of their studies than regret the decision later.